We care about Aflac’s policyholders affected by the recent wildfires:

 Selecting securities that can fluctuate in value is inherently riskier than having a policy like whole life insurance, which has cash value that grows at a low but fixed and guaranteed rate.
 Therefore, variable life insurance may work for you if you have a higher risk tolerance for investments.

 Variable life insurance tends to cost more than other permanent life insurance policies.
 This is because the insurer may require more cash value to cushion against a potential market downturn.
 Plus, your investments may come with administrative and management fees, and offering the investment component itself is more expensive.
-That said, you could offset some of the higher expenses if your investments grow sufficiently.
+That said, the risk may be worth the expense if your investments grow sufficiently.
 Later on, you can use your cash value to pay premiums if it’s large enough.

 If variable insurance isn’t right for you, here are several alternatives to suit various needs: